 April is National Poetry Month, a celebration of the written word organized by the Academy of American Poets.
 National Poetry Month “reminds the public that poets have an integral role to play in our culture and that poetry matters.
 Over the years, it has become the largest literary celebration in the world, with tens of millions of readers, students, K–12 teachers, librarians, booksellers, literary events curators, publishers, families, and—of course—poets, marking poetry’s important place in our lives.”

 Additionally, in honor of #NationalPoetryMonth NEHS encourages you to celebrate with the National Council of Teachers of English (NCTE).
-Even though this year is dramatically different in terms of how you are interacting with students, poetry may be one of the genres that translates more easily into e-learning environments.
-As NEHS has witnessed this year with the Poetry Challenge, poetry is a powerful force that speaks volumes to readers.
+As NEHS has witnessed this year with the Poetry Contest, poetry is a powerful force that speaks volumes to readers.
 Once again, NCTE will be celebrating poetry throughout the month of April with their NCTE Verse program.
 From NCTE: